albTian/fencing-ai-ref/README.md

 # The Fencing AI Referee Project
 Welcome to the collection of parts that will make up the fencing AI referee.
-This main repo was created to centralize all the bits and peices of the fencing AI project over time.
+This main repo was created to centralize all the bits and pieces of the fencing AI project over time.
 There are 4 folders:

 # data
 Contains everything related to data collection and processing. **Huge thanks to Solto Douglas for the majority of the cutting and scripting.** The goal of this folder is to create a system to ingest a youtube link (playlist or video) of fencing footage and